Please note that we are currently closed to the public until further notice.

 We believe that equal access can only be achieved with your input, so please let us know if you feel there is anything we can do to improve your visit.

-A dedicated Access Information Line operates from 10.00am – 5.00pm, Monday to Friday, offering advice on specialised services for disabled people at Shakespeare’s Globe
+Please contact us if you would like to discuss your access requirements for courses, workshops or events.
+A dedicated line operates from 10.00am – 5.00pm, Monday to Friday, offering advice on specialised services for disabled people at Shakespeare’s Globe.